 So what watch to discuss on Christmas, a holiday that many, but certainly not all of our readers celebrate?
 I think a winter watch is ideal.
 This season is all about snow and ice, and staying warm together.
-Which is ironic for me to say since I just returned from a little break south of the equator where it is quite warmly summer.
-Though it is winter here in LA - for all that is worth to the entirely of you actually experiencing snow where you reside.
-So let's look at the aptly named "Winter" watch, part of the highly limited Nordic Seasons collection of watches from Gustafsson & Sjogren.
+Which is ironic for me to say, since I just returned from a little break south of the equator where it is quite warmly summer.
+Though it is winter here in LA – for all that is worth, to the entirety of you actually experiencing snow where you reside.
+So, let’s look at the aptly named “Winter” watch, part of the highly limited Nordic Seasons collection of watches from Gustafsson & Sjogren.